apostrophecms/cli/README.md

 Run `create` with a `--starter` flag to start from a Github repository other than the standard starters.
 For example, `apos create <shortname-without-spaces> --starter=https://github.com/apostrophecms/apostrophe-open-museum.git` would create a project using the [Open Museum](https://github.com/apostrophecms/apostrophe-open-museum) demo.
 The `--starter` flag also accepts shortened names for any of the [existing starter kits](https://github.com/orgs/apostrophecms/repositories?q=starter-kit&type=all) that consists of the name of the repo with the `starter-kit-` prefix removed.
 For example, `apos create <shortname-without-spaces> --starter=ecommerce` for the `starter-kit-ecommerce` repo.
 Finally, if you are using a personal or organizational repo, you can prefix your repo with it's location followed by the name to automatically add `https://github.com/`.
 For example, `apos create <shortname-without-spaces> --starter=mycoolcompany/my-starter`.

-#### `--uri`
+#### `--mongodb-uri`
-If you are not using a locally hosted MongoDB server, you can provide a connection string with the `--uri` flag.
-For the standard Atlas connection string you will need to add quotes due to the query parameters.
-This **does not** add your connection string to the project, it only allows for the creation of an admin user during project creation.
-You will still need to pass a connection string through the `APOS_MONGODB_URI` environment variable when starting your project locally.
+If you are not using a locally hosted MongoDB server, you can provide a connection string with the `--mongodb-uri` flag.
+For the standard Atlas connection string, you will need to add quotes due to the query parameters.
+This allows for the creation of an admin user during project creation.
+It will also create a `.env` file with an `APOS_MONGODB_URI` environment variable set to the value of the passed connection string.

 ## Create a widget